Schwab ramps up its ongoing D&I efforts with

 As a firm, Charles Schwab has been committed to fostering inclusion in financial services since its founding.
 In 2021, the firm is expanding its efforts significantly with four new programs that lend support in the areas of teen financial literacy, college scholarships, employee mentorship and meeting the needs of Black investors.

-“We are excited about the new directions we are taking with these programs and the expanded support they will offer underrepresented individuals and our local communities,” said Carrie Schwab-Pomerantz, president of Charles Schwab Foundation and senior vice president of Charles Schwab & Co., Inc. “These new initiatives build on our decades-long commitment to inclusion and bring our support to life in exciting new ways.”
+“We are excited about the new directions we are taking with these programs and the expanded support they will offer under-resourced individuals and our local communities,” said Carrie Schwab-Pomerantz, president of Charles Schwab Foundation and managing director of Charles Schwab & Co., Inc. “These new initiatives build on our decades-long commitment to inclusion and bring our support to life in exciting new ways.”